TACAM R-2: Description

 The TACAM R-2 had a 76.2 mm ZiS-3 gun mounted on an R-2 light tank (Panzer 35(t)) chassis from which the turret had been removed.
 The gun was protected by a three-sided, fixed, partially roofed gun shield with sides 10–17 mm thick.
-The armor plate for the gun shield was salvaged from captured Soviet BT-7 and T-26 tanks.
+The armour plate for the gun shield was salvaged from captured Soviet BT-7 and T-26 tanks.
 The gun could traverse 30°, elevate 15° and depress 5°.
 A total of thirty rounds were carried for the main gun, twenty-one HE and nine AP.
 The chassis was little changed from that of the R-2 and retained its hull-mounted 7.92 mm ZB-53 machine gun.
-The armor of the hull ranged from 8 to 25 mm thick.
+The armour of the hull ranged from 8 to 25 mm thick.
 It could cross a ditch 2 m wide, climb an obstacle .5 m high and ford a stream .8 m deep.

 Operational history

 Leonida began work in late February 1944, and the first batch of twenty conversions was complete by the end of June.
 Production was halted then because the gun was thought inadequate to face the new heavily armored IS-2 tanks being fielded by the Soviets.
 Ten vehicles were organized into the 63rd TACAM Company in July 1944 and assigned to the 1st Armored Training Division.
 The rest of 10 vehicles were assigned to a Cavalry division.
 After 23 August coup, a company of twelve was assigned to the Niculescu Detachment when it was rushed north at the beginning of September to defend the Transylvanian frontier against the Axis counterattack from Hungary.
-Four more were added when the Niculescu Detachment was absorbed into the ad hoc Armored Group on 29 September in preparation for attacks intended to clear Northern Transylvania.
-This was successful and the Armored Group was disbanded when the joint Soviet-Romanian forces pushed the last Axis units out of Romanian territory on 25 October 1944.
+Four more were added when the Niculescu Detachment was absorbed into the ad hoc Armoured Group on 29 September in preparation for attacks intended to clear Northern Transylvania.
+This was successful and the Armoured Group was disbanded when the joint Soviet-Romanian forces pushed the last Axis units out of Romanian territory on 25 October 1944.

-Twelve were assigned to the 2nd Armored Regiment when it was sent to the front Czechoslovakia in February 1945.
+Twelve were assigned to the 2nd Armoured Regiment when it was sent to the front Czechoslovakia in February 1945.
 The Soviets immediately seized most of the TACAM R-2s in exchange for a few captured German tanks, but two were reported as operational on 31 March and two were still on hand on 24 April.
 One of these was destroyed before 30 April and the other was damaged mopping up German units near Brno in May.
 None were reported with the remnants of the regiment when it returned to Bucharest on 14 May 1945.

 One survives today in the Romanian National Military Museum in Bucharest.